freetom/freetom.github.io/_posts/2019-09-14-Eminent-router-mixed-xss-and-password-reset-issue.markdown

 An issue was discovered on Eminent EM4544 9.10 devices.
 Stored Cross-Site-Scripting has been found on the web interface.
-The 'timepro.cgi' endpoint allows injections of JavaScript through the &quot;name&quot; GET parameter.
+The 'timepro.cgi' endpoint allows injections of JavaScript through the 'name' GET parameter.
 The injection is stored as part of a port-forwarding rule and therefore it will persist after system restart.